-3. Each student must pass an examination in written English.

-4. Each student is required to meet a satisfactory standard with respect to personality.
-This rating is made by instructors conducting the courses in Education in the General College, by the office of the Dean of Students, or by means of a standardized rating, or by a combination of them.

-5. Each student planning to major in a special field must take an examination by the special department.
+- 1. Each student must have secured an average quality point ratio of 2 in all work carried. - 2.
+Each student is required to meet a satisfactory standard with respect to personality.
+This rating is made by instructors conducting the courses in Education in the General College, by the office of the Dean of Students, or by means of a standardized rating, or by a combination of them. - 3.
+Each student planning to major in a special field must take an examination by the special department.

-6. Each prospective high school teacher must be prepared for certification in three subjects, one major and two minors.
+- 4. Each prospective high school teacher must be prepared for certification in three subjects, one major and two minors.
 Students who are preparing to teach in the special fields are required to have only one minor.
-The teaching majors and minors are defined on the next page.

-7. Each prospective high school teacher must be prepared to enter upper college courses in at least two teaching fields.
+The teaching majors and minors are defined on the next page. - 5.
+Each prospective high school teacher must be prepared to enter upper college courses in at least two teaching fields.